Korea's Employment Permit System (EPS): How It Works, Who It Admits, and What Happens After

 What is the difference between E-9 and E-8 seasonal work?

-E-9 (EPS) is administered nationally by HRD Korea, covers five sectors, and allows stays up to 4 years 10 months.
-E-8 is seasonal agricultural and fisheries work, administered through local government agreements, with stays up to 8 months.
+E-9 (EPS) is administered nationally by HRD Korea, covers five sectors, and allows stays up to 4 years and 10 months.
+E-8 is seasonal agricultural and fisheries work, administered through local government agreements, with a base stay of up to 5 months (about 150 days) that can be extended.
 Different application process, different rights, different agencies.
 The Philippines signed a separate Joint Memorandum Circular for E-8 workers in November 2025; that agreement applies to E-8 only, not to E-9.

 If I overstay my E-9 visa, what are my options?

 Overstaying is a violation and carries penalties including deportation and multi-year re-entry bans.
-Korea's Ministry of Justice ran a Special Voluntary Departure Program from December 1, 2025 to February 28, 2026 that offered reduced penalties for those who left voluntarily.
-That window is closed.
+The Ministry of Justice periodically runs voluntary departure programs that offer reduced penalties for people who leave on their own.
+Check immigration.go.kr for whether any such program is currently open.
 If you are currently undocumented, consult your home country's embassy in Seoul or a labor lawyer before taking action.

 Does a factory worker from Vietnam apply through MOLISA?